Michael Gutteridge: Business life

+Possible Scottish heritage

 The website of the Gutteridge company as of February 2019 describes Gutteridge as Scottish (fondato ... dallo scozzese Michael Gutteridge) and asserts that his father-in-law was the principal textile producer in Scotland (con il supporto del suocero allora principale produttore tessile in Scozia), but other sources agree that he was born in Selby and that his father-in-law was Samuel Cooke of Liversedge, Yorkshire.